-If one accepts that a rational decision is made on the basis of justified belief or knowledge, the following question arises.
-How to conceive the falsified B-Belief?
+If it is accepted that a rational decision is made on the basis of justified belief or knowledge, the following question arises.
+How should the falsified B-Belief be conceived?
 It is not a justified belief, since it has been refuted (Smith and not Jones got the job).
-Nevertheless, it functions as a piece of knowledge, since on the basis of it Barry decides to give Smith the loan.
-Hence, one may propose that a refuted belief (like a refuted hypothesis) can be used as a piece of knowledge to make a decision and to take a route of action.
-So, while in case 3 Barry decides to give Smith the loan on the basis of refuted belief, on case 4 he decides to give Jones the loan on the basis of a confirmed belief, a yet unrefuted belief.
+Nevertheless, it functions as a piece of knowledge, since on the basis of this Barry decides to approve the loan for Smith.
+Hence, it could be proposed that a refuted belief (like a refuted hypothesis) can be used as a piece of knowledge to make a decision or to choose a line of action.
+So, while in case 3 Barry decides to give Smith the loan on the basis of his refuted belief, in case 4 he decides to give Jones the loan on the basis of a confirmed and as yet unrefuted belief.
 (This is why I used C/R to signify these two possibilities.)

-Third, in view of the above, one may conceive a belief as similar to a scientific hypothesis.
-That is, a belief that an ordinary person uses daily may be conceived as similar to a hypothesis.
-Put it differently, a regular person uses a belief in a way similar to a scientist uses a hypothesis.
-(Of course there are differences, which mainly stems from the fact that a scientist adheres rigorously to scientific methodology and a common person does not.)
-To emphasize the similarity between a belief and a scientific hypothesis with regard to Gettier”s case 1, consider the following possible episode.
+Third, in view of the above scenario, an ordinary person uses a belief in a similar way to the manner in which a scientist uses a hypothesis.
+(Of course there are differences, which mainly stem from the fact that a scientist adheres rigorously to scientific methodology whereas a person in everyday life does not.)
+To emphasize the similarity between a belief and a scientific hypothesis with regard to Gettiers Case 1, consider the following possible episode.

-Imagine that a chemist in the mid-17th century, Dr Flog, explains the process of burning to his students, a phenomenon which he believes is the result of a certain material interaction (call it “F-belief”), and he establishes this belief on the phlogiston theory.
+Imagine that a chemist in the mid-17th century, Dr. Flog, explains the process of burning to his students, a phenomenon which he believes is the result of a certain material interaction (call it “F-belief”), and he establishes this belief on the phlogiston theory.
 Although F-belief is justified, it is not true.
 Many years later, Lavoiser’s oxygen theory provides an accurate explanation of combustion.
 (However, in effect, this theory has since been developed and expanded to a great extent).
 Clearly, Flog could not have been aware of Lavoisier’s theory, although it may be suggested, based on knowledge of this theory and by analogy with Gettier’s Case 1, that F-belief is JTB.
-However, according to the proposed JC/RCB, in the absence of consciousness of the unrefuted information (Lavoiser theory), F-belief cannot be conceived as knowledge.
+However, according to the proposed JC/RCB, in the absence of consciousness of the unrefuted information (Lavoisier’s theory), F-belief cannot be conceived as knowledge.

-Fourth, as mentioned above, the Gettier’s problem ignited many reactions that I cannot address all of here.
-However, I would like to handle one criticism – the ‘luck’ argument.
-Consider the belief: ‘the man who will get the job has ten coins in his pocket’, and the following real information: Smith (and not Jones) got the job, and Smith himself also has ten coins in his pocket.
-It seems that this belief is validated by these facts.
-However, the fact that Smith has also ten coins can be evaluated as sheer luck, and a belief based on luck cannot be considered as knowledge.
+Fourth, as mentioned above, Gettier’s problem ignited many reactions that I cannot address here.
+However, I would like to highlight one criticism – the ‘luck’ argument.
+Consider the belief held by Smith: ‘the man who will get the job has ten coins in his pocket’, and the following real information: it is Smith (not Jones) who will get the job, and Smith, as well as Jones, has ten coins in his pocket, although he does not realize this.
+It seems that the belief is validated by these facts.
+However, the fact that Smith also has ten coins in his pocket can be evaluated as sheer luck, and a belief based on luck cannot be considered as knowledge.
 (This argument has been disputed in the literature, see Hetherington, 2020; Ichikawa & Steup, 2018.)